The Private Health Insurance Rebate

-The value of the private health insurance rebate is based upon what your household income is, as well as the cost of the premiums for the health fund that you purchase.
+The rebate amount you receive depends on your household income, along with the amount you’re paying for your premium/s.
 Individuals and families are grouped into different tiers depending upon their household income.
 People who are married or who are in a de facto relationship will use their combined household income to calculate the rebate.

 The rebate pays a percentage of insurance premiums.
-For an individual who makes less than $90,000 per year or a family with a combined income of less than $180,000 per year, the PHI is equal to 27.82% of premium costs as of April 1st 2018.
+For an individual who makes less than $90,000 per year or a family with a combined income of less than $180,000 per year, the PHI is equal to 25.415% of premium costs as of April 1st 2018.

 As your individual or family income climbs, the amount you get back declines.
-For example, a single under age 64 who makes between $90,001 and $105,000 would only get a 18.547% rebate and would get a 9.273% rebate once his or her income was between $105,001 and $140,000.
+For example, a single person under age 65 who makes between $90,001 and $105,000 would only get a 16.943% rebate and would get a 8.471% rebate once his or her income was between $105,001 and $140,000.
 No rebate is available for singles with an income of $140,001 or higher, or for families with an income above $280,001.

 Single parents and couples are subject to the family tier, rather than the singles tier.
 However, if families have multiple children, the threshold increases $1,500 per child for the second and subsequent children.

 Who is eligible to receive the PHI rebate?

 The PHI rebate applies to Australians who are eligible for Medicare coverage but who opt to purchase private insurance.
 Any Australian resident who buys a qualifying health insurance policy and whose income does not exceed the rebate threshold should be eligible to receive the rebate.